Bit.Trip Beat: Legacy

 Bit.Trip Beat was the first in a series of six titles.
 It was followed by Bit.Trip Core, which uses the d-pad to control the gameplay instead of motion controls.
 The third game in the series is titled Bit.Trip Void, which puts players in control of an 8-bit ball.
 The fourth game is titled Bit.Trip Runner, the first game to put players in direct control of CommanderVideo.
 The fifth game in the series is titled Bit.Trip Fate, a side-scrolling on-rails shooter that again puts players in direct control of Commander Video.
 The final game in the series, Bit.Trip Flux, features similar mechanics and ideas to Beat, including featuring the same guest musician and its Pong-like gameplay.
 The developer attributes the return to this gameplay mechanic as Commander Video returning to "his simplest energetic state".
 However, it was designed to be easier than its predecessor, with no Game Over possible.

-Android Compatibility Issue
+Android compatibility issue

 On Android systems running Android Marshmallow or higher, Bit.Trip Beat freezes upon opening.
 The Android app has not been updated since 2012, and the Bit.Trip Beat Android support email address has stopped responding.